jdranczewski/internet-roadtrip-scripts/README.md

 # internet-roadtrip-scripts
-My userscritps for the Internet Roadtrip.
+My userscripts and other code for modifying and investigating the [Internet Roadtrip](https://neal.fun/internet-roadtrip/).